Blog

 1. Shading Rate

-To determine the appropriate shading rate for a shade net, consider the greenhouse structure, covering materials, local climate, and crop types.
-Keep in mind that light requirements vary among crops, and each has unique light compensation and saturation points throughout their growth stages.
+To determine the appropriate shading rate for a shade net, consider the greenhouse structure, the covering materials, the local climate, and the crop types.
+Keep in mind that light requirements vary among crops, and each has unique light compensation and saturation points throughout its growth stages.
 For instance, fungi (such as shiitake, oyster, and enoki mushrooms) require more shading than vegetables like spinach and lettuce.

 By evaluating multiple factors, you can identify the most suitable light intensity for your crop and select the most cost-effective and appropriate shade net.